Brand New Colors Start with Systems Grounding →

 Signal Flow Model

 Where signals originate, how they travel, who interprets them.
-The sensing layer of the nervous system — what the business notices early versus late, and where signals get distorted into noise before anyone else sees them.
+What the business notices early versus late, and where signals get distorted before anyone else sees them.

 05 — Capability Architecture